Open Accessibility Menu

 • People with chronic conditions like diabetes, kidney disease, lung disease, asthma, and other long-term illnesses.

-At Legacy ER & Urgent Care…
+At UF Health Central Emergency & Urgent Care…

 We are experts at effective flu treatment and care.
 We help you recover as soon as possible because our urgent care facilities are staffed with highly experienced physicians 24-hours a day.
 We are here to identify, treat, and reduce the severity of your flu symptoms.